-- 1) Students enrolling in the University after the first week of classes must obtain an "Appeal for Registration" form and: - a) have advisor sign (if enrolling in 8 hours or more); - b) have instructor of each course sign; - c) obtain permission and signature of Department Chairman of student's major; - d) obtain permission and signature of Dean of College and of student's major. - e) turn in to Registrar's Office Admin. #102 for checking; - f) proceed to Cashier's window - Admin. #209 for payment of fees and a \$50.00 Late Registration Fee.
+- Students enrolling in the University after the first week of classes must obtain an "Appeal for Registration" form and: - a) have advisor sign (if enrolling in 8 hours or more); - b) have instructor of each course sign; - obtain permission and signature of Department Chairman of student's major; - d) obtain permission and signature of Dean of College of the student's major. - e) turn in to Registrar's Office Admin. #110 for checking; - f) proceed to Cashier's window Admin. #209 for payment of fees and a \$50.00 Late Registration Fee.